Welwyn Hatfield (UK Parliament constituency): History

-The seat was created for the February 1974 general election following the second periodic review of Westminster constituencies, initially as the County Constituency of Welwyn and Hatfield.
+The seat was created for the February 1974 general election following the second periodic review of Westminster constituencies, as Welwyn and Hatfield.
 It was formed from parts of the abolished constituency of Hertford.
 For the 1983 general election, the constituency was renamed in line with the recently created District of Welwyn Hatfield.

 Political history

-Despite its short history, the seat has seen two parties serve it, with two Labour periods of representation, during the longer part of the Labour Government 1974-1979 and during the first two terms of the Blair ministry.
+Despite its short history, the seat has seen two parties serve it, with three Labour periods of representation, during the longer part of the Labour government of 1974 to 1979, the first two terms of the Blair ministry and the first Starmer ministry.
 Other than this the seat has elected a Conservative as its MP.

-The 2005 majority more than tripled on the second election of Grant Shapps, in 2010, from a historically breakable (in the constituency) majority of 5,946 votes to the 26th largest Conservative share of the vote, which on standard uniform swing seen in elections since 1931 represented a safe seat, but a 5% swing to Labour in 2017 means the seat is somewhat marginal again, needing a 7.1% swing to become Labour.
+The 2005 majority more than tripled on the second election of Grant Shapps, in 2010, from a historically breakable (in the constituency) majority of 5,946 votes to the 26th largest Conservative share of the vote, which on standard uniform swing seen in elections since 1931 represented a safe seat, but a 5% swing to Labour in 2017 meant that the seat was somewhat marginal again, needing a 7.1% swing to become Labour.
+In the 2024 election, a swing of 14.3% led to the election of Labour's Andrew Lewin with a majority of 3,799.

 Prominent frontbenchers

 The first MP ended his term in the Commons as the member for Welwyn Hatfield before which he was Defence Minister from 1970 to 1972 then a Foreign Office Minister until February 1974 - later that year Lord Balniel was awarded a life peerage, accelerating and safeguarding his right to sit in the Lords.
 The second MP later became the politically neutral Lord Speaker, Baroness Hayman.

 During five years of the Blair ministry, the constituency's MP Melanie Johnson was a frontbench minister, serving as Economic Secretary to the Treasury, Minister for Competition and Consumers and the Minister for Public Health.

 Grant Shapps, her successor, was appointed the Minister of State for Housing and Local Government for the first two years of the UK coalition government 2010 before being appointed to chair his party.
-Following the Conservative victory in 2015, he was appointed Minister of State at the Department for International Development.
-Shapps became Home Secretary on the 19th October 2022 following the resignation of Suella Braverman.
+Following the Conservative victory in 2015, he was appointed Minister of State at the Department for International Development before resigning in November 2015.
+Shapps was briefly Home Secretary for six days from 19 October 2022 covering the period between the resignation and reinstatement of Suella Braverman.
+Since then, he has served as Secretary of State for Business, Energy and Industrial Strategy followed by Secretary of State for Energy Security and Net Zero.